fastly/fastly-magento2/Documentation/Guides/IMAGE-OPTIMIZATION.md

 IO Snippet Upload is required in order to enable IO on your images.
 It inserts a VCL snippet in your Fastly service which instructs Fastly to process all images through our Image optimizers.
 This snippet will use default IO config options to process images.
+Things to note

-It will not do any other transformations e.g. cropping, rotations etc. For the curious clicking Enable will
+* It will not do any other transformations e.g. cropping, rotations etc.
+* It will not do any image format changes except for browsers supporting WebP (Chrome etc.)
+* PNG images will not see much improvement since they are lossless and it's generally hard to compress them further

+For the curious clicking Enable will

 * Upload [https://github.com/fastly/fastly-magento2/blob/master/etc/vcl_snippets_image_optimizations/recv.vcl](https://github.com/fastly/fastly-magento2/blob/master/etc/vcl_snippets_image_optimizations/recv.vcl) snippet
-* Configure default IO config options to use WebP for browsers supporting it (auto=webp) and optionally set the image quality levels to the value set in Magento
+* Configure default IO config options to use WebP for browsers supporting it (auto=webp) and optionally set the JPEG and WebP image quality levels to the value set in Magento.
+If the option is not set we'll default to quality 85 for lossy images.

 ## Default IO config options